digao-dalpiaz/Dam/README.md

 You can show quick messages directly on the code, just typing the messages and parameters you like.

+The function `MsgQuest` results true if Yes button was pressed, or returns false if No button was pressed.

 The method `ShowErrorMsg` shows the currently exception.
 You can use this as try..except block.

 The function `CaptureErrorMsg` allows you to get the error message on current exception.
 You should use this at try..except block.